sokil/php-mongo/README.md

 Debugging
 ---------

-In bebug mode cliemt may log some activity to pre-configured logger or show extended errors.
+In debug mode client may log some activity to pre-configured logger or show extended errors.
 ```php
 <?php